Humaidu/material/notes-from-day-10.md

 Then we'd talked about layered APIs and how this data is coming across the web, so we looked at the actual requests.
 Allowed us to talk about JSON & tie that back to the key/value discussion we'd just had.

 Left the students with that API and newsapi.org for a while, then laid down the challenge: "Print out all the headlines from newsweek" with no help.
 Well, a little bit.

+--

+1:30 - students are having trouble with the question - I've pointed them to the slide material for dictionary and for loops, so hopefully that'll work.
+I think the task here is just to keep checking they're working the problem.

+Problem solving is a huge deal, and it's just not here.
+John Latham really did great work for us at Manchester, I should thank him.